Távora affair: Discussion

 The guilt or innocence of the Távoras is still debated today by Portuguese historians.
 On the one hand, the tense relations between the aristocracy and the king are well documented.
 The lack of a male heir to the throne displeased most of them and, indeed, the Duke of Aveiro was a possible candidate for succession.

 On the other hand, some refer to a convenient coincidence: with the conviction of the Távoras and the Jesuits, all enemies of Sebastião de Melo disappeared and the nobility was tamed.
 Moreover, the Távoras' defenders argue that the attempted murder of Joseph I might have been a random attack by highway robbers since the king was travelling without guard or sign of rank on a dangerous Lisbon road.
-Another clue to possible innocence is the fact that none of the Távoras or their allies tried to escape from Portugal in the days following the attack.
+Another indication of their possible innocence is the fact that none of the Távoras or their allies tried to escape from Portugal in the days following the attack.